Driving The Million Dollar Highway: A Complete Guide

 Gas Stations Along The Million Dollar Highway

-If you are needing to fill up your tank, make sure you do so in the cities of Durango, Silverton or Ouray as there are no gas stations along the scenic highway once you get outside of the the town limits.
+If you are needing to fill up your tank, make sure you do so in the cities of Durango, Silverton, or Ouray as there are no gas stations along the scenic highway once you get outside of the town limits.

 Is The Million Dollar Highway Dangerous?

 Just like any time you drive, accidents happen and the Million Dollar Highway is no exception to the accident rule.
 It’s important to understand that while this highway is a two-lane, paved road, sections of the road grip the side of mountains.